yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

    :ref:`test-manual/understand-autobuilder:Autobuilder Clone Cache`.

    This step has two possible modes of operation.
-If the build is part of a parent build, its possible that all the repositories needed may already be available, ready in a pre-prepared directory.
+If the build is part of a parent build, it's possible that all the repositories needed may already be available, ready in a pre-prepared directory.
 An "a-quick" or "a-full" build would prepare this before starting the other sub-target builds.
 This is done for two reasons: